Remtasya/Rainbow-Deep-Q-Network-Reinforcement-Learning-Bananna-Environment/Report.md

 My approach is similar to the above except that the initial convolutional layers have been replaced with one feed-forward layer.
 Overall we have:

-1. Input data which has 37 dimensions
+1. Input data which has 37 dimensions\
-2. An initial Linear layer with 64 neurons followed by relu activation **3.a   The Advantage branch**
+2. An initial Linear layer with 64 neurons followed by relu activation
+3.  \
+**a - The Advantage branch**\
-3.a.i    A Linear Layer with 32 neurons followed by relu activation 3.a.ii  A Linear Layer with 5 neurons (corresponding to the actions) and no activation **3.a   The State Value branch**
+a.i    A Linear Layer with 32 neurons followed by relu activation\
+a.ii  A Linear Layer with 5 neurons (corresponding to the actions) and no activation\
+**b - The State Value branch**\
-3.a.i    A Linear Layer with 32 neurons followed by relu activation 3.a.ii  A Linear Layer with 1 neurons and no activation
+b.i    A Linear Layer with 32 neurons followed by relu activation\
+b.ii  A Linear Layer with 1 neurons and no activation
 4. Some post-processing to produce the value of state-action pairs, i.e. Qsa = Vs + Asa - max_a(Asa)